Albany, Western Australia: Climate

 Albany has a warm-summer Mediterranean climate (Köppen Csb) with dry, warm summers, mild, wet winters, and pleasant springs and autumns.
 Summers have short spells of very hot weather, but cool ocean breeze brings relief, especially during evenings and nights.
 The city is situated on what is promoted as the "Rainbow Coast", an appropriate title given the frequency of days with both sun and drizzle or showers.
-Albany has 44.8 clear days annually.
+Albany has 44.8 clear days annually, just slightly lower than Melbourne's 48.6 days.

 July is the wettest month, with a long-term average of 144 mm.
 Rain in excess of 0.2 mm occurs on two days out of every three during an average winter.
 The driest month is February with a mean of 22.9 mm.

 Albany received a record amount of rain on 20 November 2008 when violent storms swept across the Great Southern region.
 The town was flooded after 113.8 mm of rain fell in a 24-hour period, the highest amount recorded since rainfall records began in 1877.
 The wettest month on record was June 1920 when 292.8 mm fell, while February 1877 and February 1879 remain the only rainless months.

 Industry

 Albany's main industries are tourism, fishing, timber (wood chips) and agriculture.
 From 1952 to 1978 whaling was a major source of income and employment for the local population.

-The Whaling Station, which closed operations in 1978, has been converted to a museum of whaling and features one of the 'Cheynes' whale chasers that were used for whaling in Albany.
-The station was the last operating whaling station in the southern hemisphere and the English-speaking world at the time of closure.
+The Whaling Station, which closed operations in 1978 following a major conservation campaign, has been converted to a museum of whaling and features one of the 'Cheynes' whale chasers that were used for whaling in Albany.
+The station was the last operating land based whaling station in the southern hemisphere and the English-speaking world at the time of closure.

 The Western Power Wind Farm is located at Sand Patch, to the west of Albany.
 The wind farm, originally commissioned in 2001 with 12 turbines, now has 18 turbines, driven by strong southerly winds, and can generate up to 80% of the city's electricity usage.

 Albany has a number of historical sites including the Museum, Albany Convict Gaol, The Princess Royal Fortress (commonly known as The Forts) and Patrick Taylor Cottage, one of the oldest dwellings in Western Australia, c.
 1832.
 Albany has a great deal of historical significance to Western Australia.

 Natural sights along the rugged coastline include the 'Natural Bridge' and the 'Gap'.
 The beaches have pristine white sand.
 The destroyer HMAS Perth was sunk in King George Sound in 2001 as a dive wreck.
 Albany is also close to two low mountain ranges, the Porongurups and Stirling Ranges.

 Albany is the southern terminus of the Bibbulmun Track walking trail.

 Albany is the southern terminus of the Munda Biddi Trail off-road cycling trail.

 Albany is home to HMAS Albany (based in Darwin) and the adopted home port of the Royal Australian Navy frigate HMAS Anzac.
 Albany is frequently visited by other warships.